The MRP Collection Manager User’s Guide

 for text fields (applies to short text, one-line text, multi-line text and

-image fields) – A text field condition specifies whether the text field
+image/audio/video fields) – A text field condition specifies whether the text

-contains, does not contain, is (fully matches), or is not the specified text.
+field contains, does not contain, is (fully matches), is not, begins with, or

 ·